Leesa vs. Tempur-Pedic Mattress Comparison

 Tempur-Pedic has a longstanding reputation as one of the biggest and best-known manufacturers of mattresses.
 In particular, the company built its name with its TEMPUR memory foam.
 In recent years, though, new companies have rolled out all-foam mattresses and have started to rise in the ranks to take on companies like Tempur-Pedic.
 An example is Leesa, which has thrived in selling mattresses online and directly to consumers as a bed-in-a-box.

-Leesa manufactures just two mattresses, its namesake Leesa all-foam mattress and the Sapira hybrid.
+Leesa manufactures just two mattresses, its namesake Leesa all-foam mattress and the Leesa Hybrid.
 In this review, we’ll focus just on the Leesa.
 Tempur-Pedic has a much larger portfolio of mattresses all of which feature TEMPUR memory foam.
 Some of these mattresses (those in the Cloud and Contour product lines) are all-foam while those in the Flex product line are hybrids with an innerspring support core.

 If you’ve been doing your research, it’s not a surprise that you’ve identified these two brands as serious options.
 In this guide, by reviewing construction, pricing, performance, and more, we’ll help you think through the process of choosing between them.